keerthikarunakaram/GIT_Commands/README.md

 The above command will initialize a .git repository on the desktop.
 Now we can create and add files on this repository for version control.

-2. git config :  It is a convenience function that is used to set Git configuration values on a global or local project level.
+2. Git config :  It is a convenience function that is used to set Git configuration values on a global or local project level.

 Syntax: